Video demos

 You can think of words like a group of symbols that mean things.

-When using an icon with no text is unavoidable, DO NOT rely on the aria-label
+When using an icon with no text is unavoidable, DO NOT rely on the alt

 - As a last resort,